Local state management

 fieldName: (obj, args, context, info) => result;

-object in the case of a top-level query or mutation.
-Don’t worry about this one too much forapollo-link-state
+1. obj: The object containing the result returned from the resolver on the parent field or the ROOT_QUERY object in the case of a top-level query or mutation.
+Don’t worry about this one too much for apollo-link-state.

-: An object containing all of the arguments passed into the field.
-For example, if you called a mutation withupdateNetworkStatus(isConnected: true)
+2. args: An object containing all of the arguments passed into the field.
+For example, if you called a mutation with updateNetworkStatus(isConnected: true), the args object would be { isConnected: true }.

 Let’s take a look at an example of a resolver where we toggle a todo’s completed status: